alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 This section explains how to configure a custom domain name for your application by using our `cdn-route` service to set up a Content Distribution Network (CDN) that will route and [optionally cache](#caching) requests to your app.

+Using the `cdn-route` service will maximise the support you will receive from GOV.UK PaaS.

 ### Setting up a custom domain

 >Before you begin, note that once you create a CDN service instance you can't update or delete it until it has been successfully configured.
 This means that if you make a mistake that prevents it from being successfully configured, you'll need to ask support to manually delete the service instance.